As a sports therapist you may see a range of sporting injuries, provide treatment, rehabilitation and support, and give advice on prevention

 The level and content of your qualifications will influence the types of organisation for which you work, as some employers specify particular qualifications and specialist knowledge.

 Look for job vacancies at:

 Occasionally, sports magazines advertise suitable vacancies, as do employment websites and national professional sporting bodies.
-Keep an eye on all relevant journals and websites, as it is worth making speculative applications.

-Jobs are not advertised very often and many vacancies are filled through contacts or personal recommendation.
+Vacancies may be filled through contacts or personal recommendation.
 Networking and involvement in sport at any level is a good way of finding work.

 CPD activities can include:

 - reading and researching relevant articles, journals and scientific papers

 You'll usually maintain a general interest in various sports throughout your career as this can provide important new perspectives.
 However, you may wish to specialise in particular aspects of injuries and techniques, such as strength and conditioning and manual therapy.
 This can be achieved by attending courses and reading professional journals.

 If you have a sports therapy degree, you could decide to go on to a part-time Masters course while you work.
 Improving and building on qualifications enables you to offer a wider range of treatments and can lead to more employment options.